All Episodes

 It'll be the peaceable kingdom.

-And it's it's it's pervasive throughout the black community.
+And it's pervasive throughout the black community.

-I believe one of those communities actually the University of Sh of the University of Chicago backs up to, and that's where they have all their private security forces, their private police trying to maintain some semblance of order.
+And that's where they have all their private security forces, their private police trying to maintain some semblance of order.

 It's just not safe.

-Certainly not on Labor Day Weekend.
+Certainly not on Labor Day weekend.

 Any weekend.